warden-protocol/wardenprotocol/docs/docs/learn/glossary.md

 Interacting with the node is possible through a HTTP API, or through a gRPC API.

-The full list of available endpoints is documented in the [API Reference](./api).
+The full list of available endpoints is documented in the API reference.

 ---